jestjs/jest/docs/SnapshotTesting.md

 That's all there is to it!
 You can even update the snapshots with `--updateSnapshot` or using the `u` key in `--watch` mode.

-The writing of snapshots into your source code is performed via [prettier](https://www.npmjs.com/package/prettier).
-If you're not already using it in your project but want to use inline snapshots, you'll just need to install it under your `devDependencies`.
+By default, Jest handles the writing of snapshots into your source code.
+However, if you're using [prettier](https://www.npmjs.com/package/prettier) in your project, Jest will detect this and delegate the work to prettier instead (including honoring your configuration).

 ### Property Matchers